 Associations as Your Gateway to Networking

-BIG EVENT!
-This is the 7th annual associations networking event, which is a unique opportunity to talk to information and museum professionals, including Managers and Directors of museums, libraries, archives, health institutions, law firms, and more.
+The annual associations networking event, which is a unique opportunity to talk to information and museum professionals, including Managers and Directors of museums, libraries, archives, health institutions, law firms, and more.
 Come to learn how associations can assist you in your career development.
 All iSchool MI and MMSt students are invited.

 Previous participants include: